‘Whatever Guillam may say, it seems to me this girl is not at risk. She simply wants to avoid marrying a partner her

 This commander was worse than most.
 Don Fernandino told him as little as possible, but the commander was persistent.

 The commander stood looking out of the window, apparently admiring the view.
-‘Seems to me this girl is not at risk.
+‘Whatever Guillam may say, it seems to me this girl is not at risk.
 She simply wants to avoid marrying a partner her guardian has chosen for her.’

 He turned and looked intently at Don Fernandino.
 ‘Someone of your experience would serve us better negotiating the extension of our trading routes to the east and improving the security of those which already exist.’

 Don Fernandino narrowed an eye.
 ‘Guillam has been an outstanding servant to Les Etoiles.
 There was a time when the whole organisation depended on his judgement.’